nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_tiering/objects_tiering.md

 -   Tier to third-party objects based cloud storage
 -   Reduce storage consumption and cost for storing data that are old and infrequently used
--   Take advantage of Nutanix Objects\' features to reduce cost on destination S3 (AWS) PUT requests by grouping objects by application in a big chunk
+-   Take advantage of Nutanix Objects' features to reduce cost on destination S3 (AWS) PUT requests by grouping objects by application in a big chunk
--   Decouple the application from managing storage and have Nutanix\'s proven HCI Storage features to effectively manage data
+-   Decouple the application from managing storage and have Nutanix's proven HCI Storage features to effectively manage data
 -   Use industry standards for Objects like storage

 ## Possible Tiering Configurations

 Nutanix Objects is capable of tiering to any S3 compatible objects store provider.

 ![](images/tieringdesign1.png)